sveltia/sveltia-cms/README.md

 ### Better performance

 - Built completely from scratch with Svelte instead of forking React-based Netlify/Decap CMS.
 The app starts fast and stays fast.
 The compiled code is vanilla JavaScript — you can use it with almost any framework.
-- Small footprint: The bundle size is less than 500 KB when minified and gzipped, compared to 1.5 MB of Netlify CMS and 1.8 MB of Decap CMS.
-And [no virtual DOM overhead](https://svelte.dev/blog/virtual-dom-is-pure-overhead).
+- Small footprint: The bundle size is less than 500 KB when minified and gzipped, which is much lighter than Netlify CMS (1.5 MB) and Decap CMS (1.8 MB).
+No technical debt, [no virtual DOM overhead](https://svelte.dev/blog/virtual-dom-is-pure-overhead).
 - Uses the GraphQL API for GitHub and GitLab to quickly fetch content at once, so that entries and assets can be listed and searched instantly[^32].
 It also avoids the slowness and potential API rate limit violations caused by hundreds of requests with Relation widgets[^14].
 - Saving entries and assets to GitHub is also much faster thanks to the [GraphQL mutation](https://github.blog/changelog/2021-09-13-a-simpler-api-for-authoring-commits/).
 - A list of repository files is cached locally for faster startup and bandwidth savings.